Follow these steps to open a gym:

 Banking on 10+ years of experience working at different gyms, I’ll show you how to turn your effort into a profitable venture and have fun while at it.

-Let’s go make some money while helping people lead a better life.
+Let’s make some money while helping people lead better lives.

-Do you dream of opening and operating your own small gym or fitness studio?
+Do you dream of opening and operating a small gym or fitness studio?

-In this article, we’re going to help you make that dream a reality!
+In this article, we will help you make that dream a reality!

 Why open a gym?